YukiElectronics/ha-brunata/README.md

 ### The integration can fetch the following metrics

-- 📊 Available meter types — ⚠️ Only tested on my own account ⚠️
+- 📊 Available meter types — ⚠️ Only tested on two accounts so far ⚠️

-- ⚡ Energy meter
+- ⚡ Energy meters

+- 🔥 Heating meters — Thanks to [WallyR](https://community.home-assistant.io/u/wallyr) on the Home Assistant Community forum

 ### The following Home Assistant sensors have been implemented